abdrahmansoltan/Learning-Notes/HTML-CSS/03-HTML.md

   <img src="images/fm.jpg" alt="family" width="600" height="450" />
   ```

+- if you use the only `width` attribute, then the HTML will automatically calculate the `height` to maintain the original image ratio
 - image size matter, as You should save the image at the same width and height it will appear on the website:
   - If the image is smaller than the width or height that you have specified, the image can be distorted and stretched.
   - If the image is larger than the width and height if you have specified, **the image will take longer to display on the page**.